tiffon/take/README.rst

 -  ``save``, alias ``:``

-   -  Saves a context value to a key in the result ``dict``.
+   -  Saves a value.

 -  ``save each``

-   -  Executes a sub-context on a list of elements produces a list of ``dict``s.
+   -  Creates a list of results.

 -  ``namespace``, alias ``+``

-   -  Creates a sub-``dict`` for saving values in.
+   -  Creates child ``dict`` for saving values into.

 -  ``shrink``

    -  Collapses and trims whitespace.

+-  ``def``

+   -  Defines a new directive. *Currently only new directives defined in the current document are available.*

 -  ``merge``, alias ``>>``

-   -  Saves items from the context into the result dict (similar to the field accessor, but the name cannot be changed).

--  ``def``

-   -  Defines a new directive.
-Currently only new directives defined in the current document are available.
+   -  Copies a value from a directive's result into the template's result.

 Save Directive
 ^^^^^^^^^^^^^^